 The objective of most of these types of programs is to establish long-lived oil and natural gas reserves via a developmental drilling program.
 Developmental wells are wells drilled in proven oil and gas areas where the risk of drilling a dry hole is reduced.

 Our affiliate’s oil and gas investment programs can provide investment participation in numerous horizontal wells in prime drilling areas within the U.S.

-- Many of these programs offer a significant tax deduction.
+Many of these programs offer a significant tax deduction.
 These deductions can vary, depending on how the program is structured.
 You should consult your tax professional if you have questions about how this works.

-The following video is a good representation of modern horizontal drilling technology and how it works.
+View the video above to learn more about modern horizontal drilling technology and how it works!

 Every investment has risks.
 Click here for information about the risks associated with this type of investment opportunity.

 The securities are subject to legal restrictions on transfer and resale and investors should not assume they will be able to resell their securities; the investment is highly illiquid.
 Investing in securities involves risk.
 Investors should be able to bear the potential loss of their entire investment.

 Why you should take advantage of oil & gas investment opportunities:

 You must be an accredited investor to participate in the investment opportunity offered by one of our affiliates.
 (Click here to learn more)

 Our affiliates believe the best funds for investors to consider are ones that include a substantial number of “developmental” wells in the program.
 Developmental wells are wells drilled in proven oil and gas areas where the risk of drilling a dry hole is reduced.